Automated deployments with Wercker

 Clicking this will make Wercker show you all the repositories you have on GitHub, but you can easily filter them as well.
 So we search for our repository, select it, and then click on “Use selected repo”.

-This step can be slightly tricky.
-As Wercker doesn’t access to check out your private projects by default it will ask you what you want to do.
+As Wercker doesn’t access to check out your private projects by default, it will ask you what you want to do.
 When your project is public, as needs to be the case if you wish to use GitHub Pages, the top choice is recommended.
 When you use this it will simply check out the code in the same way anybody visiting the project on GitHub can do.

 Public or not